semaphoreci/docs/docs/essentials/artifacts.md

 # Artifacts

-<small><i><strong>This is a beta feature.</strong> Using Artifacts during the beta period is free.
-Once the artifacts
-system is generally available to all users, additional charges will apply based on usage.</i></small>

 Semaphore provides a persistent artifact store for all projects.
 Artifacts are ideal for:

 - Collecting debug data from your jobs (ex. screenshots, screencasts, build logs)